The Solar Minimum Eclipse of 2019 July 2: II. The First Absolute Brightness Measurements and MHD Model Predictions of Fe X, XI and XIV out to 3.4 Rs: 2019 Total Solar Eclipse Observations

 To determine the expected line widths, we used the expected effective ion temperatures ($T_{\text{eff}}$). $T_{\text{eff}}$ is a measure directly determined by the line width according to the following equation:

-where $m_i$ is the mass of the ion, $k$ is Boltzmann's constant, $c$ is the speed of light, $\lambda$ is the line wavelength, and $\Delta \lambda$ is the full width at half maximum (FWHM) of the line.
-Note that FWHM $= 2.355 \ \sigma$ for a Gaussian function.
+where $m_i$ is the mass of the ion, $k$ is Boltzmann's constant, $c$ is the speed of light, $\lambda$ is the line wavelength, and $\Delta \lambda$ is the Doppler width, defined by the standard deviation of the Gaussian line (i.e. $\sigma$).
+Note that the full width at half maximum (FWHM) is $ 2.355 \ \sigma$ for a Gaussian function.
 Equation \ref{Teff} and an estimate of $T_{\text{eff}}$ then allows one to determine the expected width for an arbitrary line. $T_{\text{eff}}$ is related to the ion temperature, with additional broadening due to turbulent and non-thermal motions.
 Since we only need an estimate of the line width, and not the actual ion temperature, $T_{\text{eff}}$ is sufficient for our purposes.

 For our estimate of $T_{\text{eff}}$ throughout the corona, we used a number of previously published estimates.
 We used UVCS/SOHO measurements of $T_{\text{eff}}$ of the \ion[Mg x] 62.6 nm and \ion[O vi] 103.7 nm lines, as reported by \cite{Esser1999}, which probed helioprojective distances beyond 2.2 \Rs.
 For lower helioprojective distances, we used line width observations from the LASCO-C1 coronagraph of \ion[Fe xiv] 530.3 nm \citep{Mierla2008}, which we converted to $T_{\text{eff}}$ using equation \ref{Teff}.
 We also used EUV observations from EIS/Hinode observations, reported as the effective ion velocity (i.e., $v_{\text{eff}} = c \ \Delta \lambda / \lambda$) of the \ion[Fe xi] 18.8 nm line \citep{Hahn2013}.
-We then fit an exponential function to this set of data using Scipy {\fontfamily{pcr}\selectfont curve$\_$fit} (as shown in the top panel of Figure \ref{fig4}), which gave $T_{\text{eff}} = (28 \pm 2) \ e ^{(0.89 \pm 0.07) R}$, with $R$ given in units of \Rs, and $T_{\text{eff}}$ in MK.
-With the fit to $T_{\text{eff}}$, we computed the expected FWHM for each observed emission line, as shown in the middle panel of Figure \ref{fig4}.
+We then fit an exponential function to this set of data using Scipy {\fontfamily{pcr}\selectfont curve$\_$fit} (as shown in the top panel of Figure \ref{Fig5}), which gave $T_{\text{eff}} = (0.13 \pm 0.01) \ e ^{(2.03 \pm 0.08) R}$, with $R$ given in units of \Rs, and $T_{\text{eff}}$ in MK.
+With the fit to $T_{\text{eff}}$, we computed the expected FWHM for each observed emission line, as shown in the middle panel of Figure \ref{Fig5}.